moderndive/moderndive/README.md

 write_csv(submission, "submission.csv")
 ```

-The resulting `submission.csv` is formatted such that in can be
+The resulting `submission.csv` is formatted such that it can be
 submitted on Kaggle, resulting in a “root mean squared logarithmic
 error” leaderboard score of
-0.42919.
+0.42918.

 ![](https://github.com/moderndive/moderndive/raw/master/vignettes/leaderboard_orig.png)<!-- -->